NachoColl/blockchain-web-services/docs/index.md

 The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

-But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities.
-Deep challenges can be found when discussing adoption.
-The learning curves are still massive for companies, with the absence of usage standards and the lack of efficiency in finding and using already existing solutions, among others <sup>(2)</sup>.
+But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities, and challenges arise when discussing market adoption<sup>(2)</sup>.
+The learning curves are still massive for companies planning to go blockchain, and the absence of blockchain(s) usage standards is still a leading blocker.

+We should also mention that while diversity creates an extensive portfolio, companies require a stable ecosystem to focus on their value proposition and improve efficiency - does a contract that does the same thing already exist<sup>(3)</sup>?

 ## Problem Solving Proposition